The Writer’s Workshop: Colorado

 On Friday evening you’re on your own to do whatever moves you.
 You might choose to get together with others in the group for a drink or meal, take a quiet walk, or hunker down in your hotel and write, write, write.

-On Sunday, our last day together, in addition to breakfast and lunch together, I’ll share writing prompts to help you determine exactly where to go next with your writing, and ways to take the energy of the group with you to sustain you in the future!
+On Sunday, our last day together, in addition to lunch together, I’ll share writing prompts to help you determine exactly where to go next with your writing, and ways to take the energy of the group with you to sustain you in the future!
 We will end at 3:00.

 “Joining a writing workshop with Jennifer Louden was a gift: a nourishment to my creative self, to the words and the mystery on the page that was beckoning me, and to the story that I know needed to be told.
 One of the best parts of the experience was finally carving out enough generous space to do the writing I know I need to do in this world.